Resources & Advice

 Bike Touring Basics

 Just getting started with bike touring?
 Wondering what bike and gear to buy?
 Find out in Bike Touring Basics with this free 66-page eBook.
 I read this and thought it was a great how-to bicycle tour introduction, with fantastic pictures.
-In fact, I can't believe they are giving it away for free!
-Oh! what we authors do to find an audience!
+In fact, I can’t believe they are giving it away for free!
 More info.